-Retained earnings represents all current and prior period results of operations as reported in the profit or loss section of the statement of comprehensive income, reduced by the amounts of dividend declared if any.
+Retained earnings represent all current and prior period results of operations as reported in the profit or loss section of the statement of comprehensive income, reduced by the amounts of dividend declared if any.
 Dividends on equity are recognized when they are declared and approved by BSP.

-5.6.3 Financial Liabilities
+4.5.3 Financial Liabilities

-Financial liabilities of the bank include deposit liabilities, bills payable, accrued interest and other expenses, and other liabilities (excluding government - related payables and non - financial liabilities).
+Financial liabilities of the bank include deposit liabilities, accrued interest and other expenses, and other liabilities (excluding government - related payables and non - financial liabilities).